Buckets of fun

 </article>

-I try /uploads and there is a a lot of images.
+and there is a a lot of images.
 I figure that it’s someone tried to get a shell on the server.
-A quick search for <?php reveals the embedded shell that we can use to get RCE.
+A quick search for <?php

-We pick a file that have a .php file extension so the PHP code will get executed.
+file extension so the PHP code will get executed.

 TL;DR

-1. Find uploaded shell in /uploads
+- Find uploaded shell in

-2. Steal shell
+- Steal shell

-3. Cat flag
+- Cat flag

 Our First API